 Can you get points for undertaking?

 Undertaking in an unacceptable manner is considered careless driving or driving without due care and attention.
 You could get caught by a police patrol or enforcement camera or be reported by a member of the public with dashcam footage.
-The minimum penalty for an unacceptable undertake is three points on your driving license and a £100 fine.
+The minimum penalty for an unacceptable undertake is three points on your driving licence and a £100 fine.

 However, particularly egregious incidents of undertaking can constitute dangerous driving.
 The punishment in such cases can be a fine of several thousand pounds and a multi-year driving ban.